00Abdel00/ecommerce-sales-analysis/README.md

 This project involves cleaning and preparing an e-commerce sales dataset from Amazon for further analysis and dashboard building.

-The raw data was downloaded from Kaggle and contains transaction information for multiple sales channels (Amazon.in, Merchant Fulfillment, etc.).
+The raw data was downloaded from Kaggle and contains transaction information.

 ---